-Leor Weinberger’s lab studies fundamental processes of viral biology to develop innovative therapies against HIV.
+Leor Weinberger’s lab studies fundamental processes of viral biology to develop innovative first-in-class therapies against HIV.
 The lab discovered a viral program that allows HIV to grow in some cells and remain dormant in others, and a new class of molecules that manipulate this program in infected individuals.
 The group developed and pioneered the concept of Therapeutic Interfering Particles (TIPs), single-administration, resistance-proof therapeutics that could treat HIV in resource-limited settings, such as sub-Saharan Africa and in injection drug users.
-The group also develops novel therapies for herpes simplex and cytomegalovirus, the leading cause of birth defects and transplant failures.
+The group also develops novel therapies for SAR-CoV-2, herpes simplex, and cytomegalovirus, the leading cause of birth defects and transplant failures.

 Disease Areas